 diagnosed with ADHD and receiving Ritalin.

-His symptoms included tiredness, irritability,...read more »
+His symptoms included tiredness, irritability, poor...read more »

 Undiagnosed stroke leads to misdiagnosed aphasia: BBC News UK reported on a man who